WilliamZhang20/Distributed-Computing/README.md

 One feature of Dask that I use frequently is lazy evaluation, which brings major performance benefits.

 1. It reduces unecessary computation, by invoking it only when needed
-2. Improves memmory efficiency, by avoiding heavy occupancy of memory when the task is not needed yet.
+2. Improves memory efficiency, by avoiding heavy occupancy of memory when the return value of a task is not needed yet.
 3. The decoupling of the lazy task from the main thread can allow for more fine-grained control over the workflow.

 I hope to also implement the algorithms again from scratch in C++, and redo it again leveraging Go's multiprocessing paradigms.